 The recent rise in return-to-prison rates should also be considered in the context of statewide data indicating that the proportion of high-risk individuals on felony supervision increased (as a percentage of the total assessed supervised population), while the percentage of low-risk individuals declined (figure 7).
-Over the program, of all individuals on community supervision assessed, the reported percentage of low-risk individuals decreased from 37 to 32 percent, while the percentage of high-risk individuals increased from 26 to 38 percent.
-This trend seems to have mostly leveled off, however, as the proportions reported for 2018 match those reported in 2017.
+Over the course of the program, of all individuals on community supervision assessed, the reported percentage of low-risk individuals decreased from 37 to 28 percent, while the percentage of high-risk individuals increased from 26 to 41 percent.

-FIGURE 7.
+FIGURE 6.
 PERCENTAGE OF SUPERVISED CASELOAD BY RISK LEVEL

-Source: Annual Assessment data reported by probation departments to the Judicial Council.
+Source: Implementation of Evidence-Based Practices: Annual Assessment Survey data reported by probation departments to the Judicial Council.